Dimensional broadcasts with @d

 The @d

-are analagous to Base julia broadcast
+is analogous to Base Julia's broadcast

 .

-Because we know the names of the dimensions, there is no ambiguity in which one we mean to broadcast together.
+Because we know the names of the dimensions, there is no ambiguity in which ones we mean to broadcast together.
 This means we can permute and reshape dims so that broadcasts that would fail with a regular Array

 just work with a DimArray